Standards of Conduct

 WHERE CAN I TURN FOR HELP IF I FEEL I AM BEING OR HAVE BEEN HARASSED, DISCRIMINATED AGAINST, OR RETALIATED AGAINST?

-If you believe that you are being or have been harassed or discriminated against, you are encouraged to immediately seek support from a senior camp leader (e.g. CEO, Co-Directors, Director of Camper Care, Director of Finance and Operations, Rosh Edah, Yoetzet (Parent Liaison), etc.) or medical professional (nurse or doctor) whom you trust and with whom you are comfortable speaking.
+If you believe that you are being or have been harassed or discriminated against, you are encouraged to immediately seek support from a senior camp leader (e.g. CEO, COO, Co-Directors, Director of Camper Care, Rosh Edah, Yoetzet (Parent Liaison), etc.) or medical professional (nurse or doctor) whom you trust and with whom you are comfortable speaking.
 These senior camp leaders have been trained in supporting victims of harassment and assault, and will help you determine how best to handle the situation, presenting you with various options, including the filing of a complaint with the camp.

 You may always feel free to speak with any of the following individuals, based on your level of comfort: